dleqhuy/vietnamese_real_estate_analytical_applications/README.md

 Statistics of Vietnamese Real Estate.

-Processing real estate in HCMC, raw data after scraping from nhatot.vn is put into Postgres, then transform and load into postgres data warehouse.
+Processing real estate in HCMC, raw data after scraping from nhatot.vn is put into PostgreSQL, then transform and load into PostgreSQL data warehouse.
 BI tool for data using Power BI.

 ## Architecture